nsbrokeboy/nsbrokeboy/README.md

 # Hello everyone! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I'am 19 years old and I'am .NET Software Developer.
-I'm from Russia, living in Kazan.
+I'm from Kazan 🇷🇺.
 Here are a few more facts about me:
 * Programming on C# for 1 year
 * Studying at the Kazan Federal University (Applied Computer Science).